martinpitt/python-dbusmock/README.md

 and it is hard (or impossible without root privileges) to set the state of the real services to what you expect in your tests.

-Suppose you want to write tests for gnome-settings-daemon's power plugin, or another program that talks to upower.
+Suppose you want to write tests for a desktop environment's power management:
 You want to verify that after the configured idle time the program suspends the machine.
-So your program calls `org.freedesktop.UPower.Suspend()` on the system D-Bus.
+So your program calls `org.freedesktop.login1.Manager.Suspend()` on the system D-Bus.

-Now, your test suite should not really talk to the actual system D-Bus and the real upower; a `make check` that suspends your machine will not be considered very friendly by most people, and if you want to run this in continuous integration test servers or package build environments, chances are that your process does not have the privilege to suspend, or there is no system bus or upower to begin with.
+Now, your test suite should not really talk to the actual system D-Bus and the real systemd; a `make check` that suspends your machine will not be considered very friendly by most people, and if you want to run this in continuous integration test servers or package build environments, chances are that your process does not have the privilege to suspend, or there is no system bus or running systemd to begin with.
 Likewise, there is no way for an user process to forcefully set the system/seat idle flag in logind, so your tests cannot set up the expected test environment on the real daemon.

 That's where mock objects come into play: They look like the real API (or at least the parts that you actually need), but they do not actually